 So try it out!
 Go ahead and buy something!
 Carry your Common Good Card in your wallet and present it as payment at any participating business in any Common Good Community.
 Like a debit card, except the cashier scans your card with a smartphone and there are no fees for you or the business.
 You can also sign in to your Common Good Account to buy something online.

-To make more Common Good Card purchases, move funds to your Common Good Account from your bank account or trade cash for Common Good Credits at a participating business.
+To make more Common Good Card purchases, move funds to your Common Good Account from your bank account or trade cash for Common Good credit at a participating business.
 For convenience, you can set your account to refill automatically, so your Common Good Card works very much like a debit card for your bank account.

 You may also decide, as a community, to issue a monthly "inflation adjustment" on your account balances, as a protection from inflation.
+As participation grows and as your Community Fund grows, you will find ways to make a better life for everyone in your community and beyond.

 Getting started with Common Good is the hard part — though it takes only about half as long as opening a bank account.
 After that it's easy.
 Just carry your card with you and use it to pay for stuff.